humanrithm/pitch-ml/README.md

-# biomech-ml
+$\textbf{biomech-ml}$

-Ball tracking, biomech, and machine learning algorithms for optimize pitcher health and performance.
+Ball tracking, biomechanics, and machine learning algorithms for optimizing pitcher health and performance.

+$\textbf{A.1 Publications}$

+Any publications associated with this repository will be linked here.